JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-samples.md

 [//]: # (title: Samples)

-This is a curated list of Kotlin Multiplatform Mobile (KMM) samples.
+This is a curated list of Kotlin Multiplatform Mobile samples.

 Do you have a great sample that you would like to add to the list?
 Feel free to [create a pull request](https://github.com/JetBrains/kotlin-web-site/edit/master/docs/topics/kmm/kmm-samples.md) and tell us about it!
 You can use this [PR example](https://github.com/JetBrains/kotlin-web-site/pull/2723) for reference.